Understanding the Account Takeover Attack Process

 The Stages of Account Takeover

-Stage 1 - The reconnaissance is where the attacker decides who to target, they may decide based on the credential pairs for sale on the Dark-web or world wide web, (it’s alarming how quickly you can get hold of credential pairs just by running some quick searches, obviously the reliability of them is questionable).
-An attacker can easily obtain over 1 million breached credential pairs, complete with the email address and username, as well as instructions on how to use them from wherever they were procured from.
+The reconnaissance is where the attacker decides who to target, they may decide based on the credential pairs for sale on the Dark-web or worldwide web, (it’s alarming how quickly you can get hold of credential pairs just by running some quick searches, obviously the reliability of them is questionable).
+An attacker can easily obtain over 1 million breached credential pairs, complete with the email address and username, as well as for instructions on how to use them from wherever they were procured from.
 Stage 1 completed.

 An attacker will typically have a 1% success rate when testing compromised credentials on site 1, that’s potentially 10K accounts that could work on that site.
 As already highlighted, there is a potential 52% chance that of these 10K accounts, the users are using the exact same credential pair over multiple sites.
 Essentially, the attacker could manage to find 10K accounts for one site that will work on other sites.
 That’s enough motivation to move onto stage 3.
 Stage 2 completed.